 A very useful new site (as at 2005) is UVGuide.co.uk.
 This examines the issue of ultraviolet light for reptiles in particular and also tests available UV lamps, mercury vapour lamps and fluorescent tubes, as well as discussing natural sunlight.
 The people involved in this work are all experienced herpetoculturists and I would recommend you visit the site.

 I am particularly grateful to the July 2000 issue of Pet Reptile for the following two links:

 Komodo National Park is the official site of the famous home of the Komodo Dragon, V. komodoensis.
 It is very well laid out and contains information on the whole of the park, including all of its fauna, as well as of course the famous dragon.
 Recommended.

 Kathie Kaiwi's Chameleon Journals is another well-laid out site, dedicated in this case to the Old World chameleons with FAQs, information and even a marketplace.
 It is also done in a responsible manner, which is always good to see.

 The Dutch are a nation with renowned expertise in the area of herpetoculture, and for that reason we will be including several Dutch links here.

-Podarcis is a new online herpetological magazine produced in Holland.
+Podarcis is an online herpetological magazine produced in Holland..
 From what I have read in it so far I recommend a visit.